Travelling Fit is proud to support the Indigenous Marathon Foundation

 “Establishing a partnership with IMF was a no-brainer for us and we are very excited about the long-term opportunities of this new program,” she said.

-You too can donate to this inspiring program by clicking here.
+You too can support this inspiring program by donating or fundraising through an event by clicking here.